Package 'chromatographR'

 Description

-Corrects retention time differences using parametric time warping as implemented in ptw.
+Corrects retention time differences in peak_list using parametric time warping as implemented in the ptw package.

 Usage